Tetrabutylammonium hexafluorophosphate

 Tetrabutylammonium hexafluorophosphate is a salt with the formula NBu_{4}PF_{6}.
 It is a white powder that is used as an electrolyte in nonaqueous electrochemistry.
 It is highly soluble in polar organic solvents such as acetone and acetonitrile.

 The salt consists of a positively charged tetrabutylammonium, a quaternary ammonia cation and a weakly basic hexafluorophosphate anion.
 These species are chemically inert, which allows the salt to serve as an inert electrolyte over a wide potential range.

-Given the sensitivity of electrochemical experiments, this salt is usually further purified, e.g., by recrystallization from aqueous or absolute ethanol.
+Preparation

+This salt can be prepared by the reaction of tetrabutylammonium bromide and potassium hexafluorophosphate in aqueous solution.